This article is currently a work in progress and subject to frequent change. See the changelog for details.

 Distributed hash table (DHT)¶

-A collection of data stored collectively by many nodes in a distributed system.
-A node retrieves data by address (usually its cryptographic hash), searching for a peer that is responsible for holding the data.
-Holochain uses a validating DHT to store public entries.
+A collection of data stored collectively by many nodes in a peer-to-peer network.
+In a DHT, a node retrieves data by address, usually its cryptographic hash, by searching for a peer who holds the data.
+Holochain uses a validating DHT to store DHT data and chooses agents to hold data based on the nearness of their agent address to the data’s address.
 Each DNA has its own separate DHT.

 Distributed ledger technology (DLT)¶

 Any technology that involves many nodes in a distributed system sharing an append-only history of state transitions.
 Blockchain DLTs use a global ledger, whereas others use some form of sharded or partially connected ledgers.
 Holochain is a type of DLT in which each agent is responsible for their own ledger, called a source chain.